 The outsides of the small fish shops are festooned with plastic bags filled with colourful sea creatures.
 When we visited, people were buying the bags almost as quickly as the sellers could fill them.
 Goldfish are considered lucky, according to the principles of feng shui, and are easy to keep in Hong Kong‘s tiny apartments, where space is at a premium.

 There were plenty of goldfish, of all shapes and sizes, but there were endless other varieties of fish, as well.
 We also spotted turtles, salamanders, crabs and eels.
 Some of these ‘pets’ looked similar to fresh-caught fish we saw in the wet market in Kota Kinabalu – one man’s meal is another man’s pet…

 The jade market, on Kansu Street, is as overwhelming as it is fascinating.
 There are more than 400 stalls, in this covered market, selling jade of every colour and level of quality.
-Jade is associated with long-life and good fortune in Chinese culture and is a popular gif, particularly for new babies.
+Jade is associated with long-life and good fortune in Chinese culture and is a favourite gift, particularly for new babies.

 Yuen Po Street Bird Garden and Market

-Besides fish, another popular pet in Hong Kong is the songbird.
-Yuen Po Street Bird Garden is both a popular place for bird enthusiasts to bring their pets (in elaborate wooden cages) for sunshine and socialization, and a market selling exotic birds and bird supplies.
+Besides fish, another favourite pet in Hong Kong is the songbird.
+Yuen Po Street Bird Garden is both a popular place for bird enthusiasts to bring their pets (in elaborate wooden cages) for sunshine and socialization and a market selling exotic birds and bird supplies.